 The Penn Electric Racing team currently holds the record for the fastest student-built race car in the Western Hemisphere with an acceleration of 0-60 mph in just 2.65 seconds.
-“When we set the record, we were the fastest car in the world at the time.
+“When we set the record, we were the fastest car in the world.
 Now we’re just behind Tesla’s fastest speeds at 0-60 in 2.4 seconds,” said Conner Mitchell, Mechanical Team Lead.

 Who Is Penn Electric Racing?

 The Penn Electric Racing team is a group of 106 students from various departments across the University of Pennsylvania united in one mission: to design and build electric race cars from scratch.
 On their website, they’re proud to say they’re “bringing the next generation of engineers and leaders together.”